Maintenance: Definitions, Benefits, and Application

 Freight and Logistics

 Sometimes referred to as the “transport industry,” the freight and logistics industry is essential to the successful operation of many other industries since freight services are called upon to transport materials and tools needed for service and production.
-Some common maintenance practices in the freight and logistics industry include:
+Some common maintenance practices in the freight and logistics industry are fleet maintenance and scheduled ship maintenance.

 Computers and IT

 With our increasing reliance on computers for both work and our personal lives, it is naturally in everyone’s best interest to maintain them and ensure that they are operating at optimal levels.
-Below are some common computer maintenance processes:
+Common computer maintenance processes include server maintenance and IT risk assessments.

 Agriculture

 Agricultural activities rely heavily on equipment and industrial-grade chemicals to complete.
-Proper maintenance plays a crucial role to ensure that workers are safe from work-related injuries and operations proceed without a hitch.
+Proper farm maintenance plays a crucial role in ensuring that workers are safe from work-related injuries and operations proceed without a hitch.
+Maintenance activities include equipment maintenance and facility maintenance.

 Real Estate